tuppi-ovh/data-server-pi/README.md

 - create a `www/cgi-bin` folder
 - create a symlink `ln -s /absolut/path/to/project/cgi_cmd.py www/cgi-bin/cgi_cmd.py`
 - make `cgi_cmd.py` executable by `chmod a+x cgi_cmd.py`
+- add all necessary rights by `chmod 777 <filename>` to files like `MySensors.db` to have an access from cgi

 # Systemd Services